Use Cases

 What C2PA Provides (And Its Limitations)

 The C2PA standard is an important step forward, creating a "content provenance" label that documents an image's origin and edit history.
-However, C2PA in journalism is not a complete solution.
-C2PA metadata can be lost or removed, adoption is not yet universal, and it doesn't foreclose the possibility of undeclared edits.
+Yet C2PA in journalism isn't a complete solution.
+C2PA metadata can be lost or removed, adoption isn't yet universal, and it doesn't prevent undeclared edits.
+It also doesn't consider the content of the photo itself; read more details here.

 Why RAW Verification Is the Definitive Proof

 RAW file verification offers ground truth.
-It forensically compares the final image with the camera's original sensor data, proving that no pixels have been altered since capture.
+It forensically compares the final image with the camera's original sensor data, proving that no pixels have been substantially altered since capture.
 A verification report from a platform like Lumethic serves as a cryptographic seal of this integrity.
 It complements C2PA by verifying the authenticity of the image data itself, providing the highest level of assurance.
+It also adds a additional C2PA manifest about the verification result to the photo.

 The Business Case for Modern Verification

-Adopting a robust editorial photo verification process is a strategic imperative.
+Adopting an editorial photo verification process is strategically important.
 The reputational and financial cost of retracting a story due to a manipulated image is substantial.
 A proactive verification workflow is a modest investment to safeguard your organization's most critical asset: its credibility.

 By setting a clear standard for authenticity, you empower honest photojournalists and ensure your organization remains a trusted source of information in a complex media landscape.

 Ready to implement a modern verification workflow?
-Learn more about Lumethic's solutions for news organizations or request a demo to see a verification report in action.
+Learn more about Lumethic's solutions for news organizations or contact us.